Fiona Hill (presidential advisor)

-Fiona Hill (born 1 October 1965) is a British-American academic, foreign affairs advisor and author, who since 2023 has served as Chancellor of Durham University.
+Fiona Hill (born 1965) is a British-American academic, foreign affairs advisor and author, and senior fellow at the Brookings Institution.
+Since 2023, she has also served as Chancellor of Durham University.

 Appointed a defence adviser upon Labour's election to Government in July 2024, Hill was formerly an official at the U.S. National Security Council, specializing in Russian and European affairs.
 She was a witness in the November 2019 House hearings regarding the impeachment inquiry during the first impeachment of Donald Trump.

-Hill read Russian at the University of St Andrews (graduating MA), then pursued postgraduate studies in History at Harvard University (taking a PhD in 1998), before being elected a Senior Fellow at the Brookings Institution in Washington.
+Hill read history and Russian at the University of St Andrews (graduating MA), then pursued postgraduate studies in history at Harvard University (taking a PhD in 1998), before being elected a Senior Fellow at the Brookings Institution in Washington.